ben-horrocks/470lab2/README.md

 Suppose that there are three sources of water within walking distance for the people who live in a slum.
 Because of the water crisis, only one of the three sources of water works on any given day.

 Prompt: There are three states of the world.
 What are they?
+### Water source 1 has water, water source 2 has water, water source 3 has water

 Each morning, each household in the slum must send a slum member to fetch water from one of the water sources.
 Assume for model simplicity that they must choose between one of the three water sources.

 Prompt: There are three actions available to each household.
 What are they?
+### Go to water source 1, go to water source 2, go to water source 3

 Every household has an estimate for which water source is working on that day.
 For model simplicity, assume that this is represented as a probability over which water source has water that day.
 This is the prior probability over the states.